The artist’s ‘little country box’

 After Hogarth’s death the house was used by members of his family until 1808 and was afterwards let to a varied succession of tenants.
 It was put on the market in 1900 and a group of artists and writers tried – and failed – to raise the money to acquire the property and preserve it as a memorial to Hogarth.

 Fortunately, Lieutenant-Colonel Robert Shipway of Grove House, Chiswick (who had more money than all the artists and writers put together) was persuaded by his wife to buy the house and have it restored.
 Hogarth’s House first opened to visitors in 1904 and five years later Shipway presented it to Middlesex county council.

 Hogarth’s House has since been restored twice more, first after it was severely damaged by enemy action in 1940, and again after a fire in 2009.
 The house and its garden wall are grade I listed.

-In 2017, assuming all goes to plan, an “elegant and honestly modern” annexe will open, south of the house, providing improved amenities and a learning centre.
+By the end of 2019, assuming all goes to plan, an “elegant and honestly modern” annexe will open, south of the house, providing improved amenities and a learning centre.
 It will be linked to the house’s 20th-century extensions by a glazed lobby with a curving front wall that follows Hogarth’s line of beauty.
 This is part of the Mulberry Garden Project, which will also focus on improvements to the grounds.
-Led by a heritage landscape architect, the project will recruit and train a team of volunteers to help plant the design and assist with its care.
+For more on the project, see the William Hogarth Trust’s website.